AnkitPandey001/interviewmate-app/README.md

 ### Firebase Integration
 Feedback from users after completing each interview is collected and saved to **Firebase**.
 This allows users to track their progress and review feedback to improve their performance in future interviews.

-## Screenshots / Demo

-*Insert Demo or Screenshots Here*
-_You can add images here to showcase the features or a live demo of the application._

 ## Contributing

 If you want to contribute to the development of this project, feel free to fork the repository and submit a pull request.
 Here’s how you can contribute: